-MGMT 573 Fundamentals of Project Management
+MGMT 573 Project Management and Performance

 In this course, students will be introduced to the use of project management technology to accomplish organizational objectives.
 Students will explore project selection, organization, planning, budgeting, scheduling, management, control and termination.
 There is a particular focus on the role of conflict and negotiation in successful project operation.
 Students will use project management software in their work.